iamkyrin/TermiFlow/README.md

 # Termi flow(beta)

-A robust terminal application made from pure cpp which works as your command-line assistant.
+A robust terminal application made from pure cpp which works as your command-line catalyst.
 Pretty much a handy tool for boring cli stuff automation and time saving.

-## Features⚙️⚙️
+## Features

-## Tech stack🪛
+## Tech stack

-## Readme Add-ons ➕️
+## Readme Add-ons